tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 )
 ```

-Training is invoked by calling the `fit` method on `HuggingFace` Estimator.
+Training is invoked by calling the `fit` method on `Hugging Face` Estimator.

 ```python
 huggingface_estimator.fit(